-No longer a water source for the residents of the buildings, they have become popular antiques.
-They have been removed and are sold at antique markets and shops, and as a result very few remain in their original locations, especially the nicer ones with manufacturer’s marks.
-Fortunately, many can still be viewed by the public for many of Lviv’s restaurants now use them as decorations as well as sinks.
+No longer a water source for the residents of these buildings, most of the sinks have been removed and today are popular antiques.
+Only a handful remain in their original locations, especially the decorative ones with manufacturer’s marks.
+On the other hand, many can still be viewed by the public in many of Lviv’s restaurants, which use them as decorations as well as sinks.

 This sink is located in the hallway of an old building: